Marathon (1994 video game): Gameplay

-Typical of the game's level design, level six, titled "Smells Like Napalm, Tastes Like Chicken," features both open areas and maze-like tunnels.
+Typical of the game's level design, level six, titled "Smells Like Napalm, Tastes Like Chicken", features both open areas and maze-like tunnels.

-Unique among first-person shooters of its time, Marathon has a detailed, complex plot that is fundamental to gameplay and player advancement.
+Rare among first-person shooters of its time, Marathon has a detailed, complex plot that is fundamental to gameplay and player advancement.
 Computer terminals placed in the openings of walls in the game serve as the primary means by which this plot is relayed.
 The player accesses these terminals to interface with the artificial intelligences of the Marathon, who provide information regarding the player's current objective.
 In most cases, the player must use specific terminals to advance to the next level of the game (via teleportation).
 While some levels simply require the player to reach the endpoint, on others the player must first accomplish specific tasks before they can move on, such as retrieving a specific item, flipping a switch, exploring all or part of a level, exterminating all alien creatures, or securing areas populated by human characters.
 Some terminals that do not need to be accessed to complete the game but still may contain additional plot information, such as engineering documents, crew diaries, or conversations between the ship's artificial intelligences.
 Some levels have secret terminals that are often difficult to locate, a few of which contain easter egg messages from the game's designers.